Routing HL7 Data with PilotFish’s Integration Engine Software

-For instance, here we can see patient information mapped into the person, first name, middle name, and last name tax.
+For instance, here we can see patient information mapped into the persons first name, middle name, and last name tax.
 We also see a yellow note underneath birthdate that demonstrates how the eiConsole data mapper can be used to perform data manipulation during the mapping process.
 Here we’re formatting the date of birth value coming in from our HL7 into an XML date format using our date formatting tool from the palette above.

 As this mapping was created, XSLT was generated under the covers.
 It’s also within the Data Mapper, where we pull in the HL7 image, already converted into a Base64 encoded representation and we place it into our main XML transaction as an attachment data element.
 Once the data has been converted into our outbound ACORD 1122 XML transaction, we move on to the Transport stage.

 In the Transport stage, we’ve configured a directory drop to simply place the XML transaction in a specified directory.
 However, any number of transport types are possible and more typically we’d be doing something like an HTTP POST to a web service.

-Now that we view the configuration of these stages let’s move along to watch it in action.
+Now that we viewed the configuration of these stages, let’s move along to watch it in action.
 To do that, we’ll switch to the Interface Testing Mode of the eiConsole.
 Here, we’ll see all the stages we just talked about represented as question marks.
 We can choose to start our test at any stage and end it at any stage.

 Now when we click the execute test button, the Listener will fire up and begin polling the specified directory for data.
 As it finds an HL7 formatted file we’ll pick it up, it’ll pick up the corresponding image and as each stage completes the question mark will turn into a checkmark indicating success.